kevin-webb/KWEBB-KEVCHI-UDEMY-Complete-React-Next.js-TypeScript-Projects-Course-2024-react-course-v3/README.md

 # React Course

+## Remindders:

+- Remember to install npm (npm install) in every folder.
+- `npm start` or `npx react-scripts start` to start the server

 The content is part of my React Course.
 If you enjoy the content and my teaching style, you can always enroll in the full course (link below)

 [My React Course](https://www.udemy.com/course/react-tutorial-and-projects-course/?referralCode=FEE6A921AF07E2563CEF)